kuriwaki/ticketsplit-JOP/README.md

     ## 15_fig-B7_uncontested.R            16_tab-B4_overtime-trend.R
     ## 17_fig-C1_elbow-plots.R

-All scripts default to the project directory “ticketsplit-JOP” for its working directory.
+All scripts default to the project directory (e.g., “ticketsplit-JOP”, or where the `.Rproj` file is located) as its working directory.

 ## Datasets